 The Scottish Attainment Challenge (SAC) is about achieving equity in educational outcomes, with a particular focus on closing the poverty-related attainment gap.
 It focuses on accelerated targeted improvement activity in literacy, numeracy and health and well-being.

-Interventions for Equity has been designed and developed to support schools in the process of selecting interventions and approaches which can contribute to closing the attainment gap between our most and least disadvantaged children.
+A suite of Interventions for Equity has been designed and developed to support schools in the process of selecting interventions and approaches which can contribute to closing the attainment gap between our most and least disadvantaged children.
 This resource should be used alongside:

 Decision making and use of the Pupil Equity Funding (PEF)